alxc75/calsync/README.md

 ```bash
 python app.py
 ```
 Note that you can also pass a frequency argument (day/week/month) to customize the date range to update.
-For example:
+Defualt For example:
 ```bash
 python app.py week
 ```